Start with visibility, not replacement

 Straight answers to the questions we hear most often about Identity Security Posture Management.

-IdentityFirst connects read-only to your identity systems and delivers initial findings within 24 hours of connector setup.
-A full IdentityFirstMRI™ scan typically surfaces 40 or more categorised findings, prioritised by blast radius and compliance impact.
-The board-ready PDF report is available within 24–48 hours.
+IdentityFirst connects read-only to your identity systems and often delivers initial findings within 24 hours of supported connector setup.
+A full IdentityFirstMRI™ assessment returns an evidence-backed findings set with prioritised next actions.
+Final report format and delivery timing depend on the agreed scope.

 No. IdentityFirst operates entirely read-only via API connectors to your existing identity systems.
 No agents are installed, no changes are made to your production environment, and no write permissions are required.
 Connector setup requires read-only API credentials or service accounts only.
 During the scoping process, we specify the exact minimum permissions required for each platform in scope.